 Anthropometry is intrinsic to nutritional assessment where more direct methods for body compositional ascertainment are unavailable, unaffordable or inconvenient.
-Anthropometric measurements are quantitative assessments of muscle, bone, and fat tissue.
-In children, it includes length, weight, head circumference, MUAC, triceps skin thickness, and the derivation of Body Mass Index (BMI).
+Anthropometric measurements are quantitative assessments of muscle, bone, and fat tissue.41 In children, it includes length, weight, head circumference, MUAC, triceps skin thickness, and the derivation of Body Mass Index (BMI).
 Principally these measurements in childhood reflect how diet affects human growth and development, although various sociodemographic and behavioural factors are contributory. reliable body size and weight measures are required.
-Their utility in acute medical settings, of which surgery is an example, is dependent tained.
+Their utility in acute medical settings, of which surgery is an example, is dependent on the accuracy and precision with which they are obtained.